programminghistorian/ph-submissions/en/drafts/originals/visualizing-data-with-r-and-ggplot2.md

 {% include figure.html filename="en-or-visualizing-data-with-r-and-ggplot2-14.png" alt="Scatter plot showing population data of origin and destination city colored by distance between cities using scale_colour_gradient()" caption=" Figure 14.
 Population data of origin and destination city colored by distance between cities using scale_colour_gradient()." %}

 In this updated code, we first create a new plot p2 using the eudata dataset.
 We map the dist variable, which represents the distance between cities, to the color aesthetic using color = dist inside the aes() function.
 Next, we add the scale_colour_gradient() function to customize the color gradient.
 We specify low = "white" to set the color for the lowest values of the dist variable to white, and high = "red3" to set the color to a dark red for the highest values.
 This means that shorter distances will be represented by lighter shades of red, while longer distances will be represented by darker shades of red.

-Different gradient scales (`scales_colour_gradient2` and scales_colour_gradientn) have different possibilities.
-We encourage you to explore them by looking at the [documentation page](http://ggplot2.tidyverse.org/reference/scale_gradient.html).

 The observation that small cities tend to establish relationships with cities that are not so distant is an interesting finding that relates to the patterns we explored earlier in the article.
 In the previous sections, we examined the distribution of distances between sister cities using a histogram and an ECDF plot.
 These visualizations revealed that the majority of sister-city relationships are characterized by relatively short distances, with a significant proportion of cities being connected to sister cities within a radius of 500 to 1000 kilometers.
 The consistency in the findings across different visualizations strengthens our confidence in the observed patterns and highlights the importance of considering city size and distance as key variables in the analysis of sister city networks.